BeanTheAlien/GhostScript/README.md

 - Added parseCond to hopefully resolve conditional parsing outside of conditional headers.
 (10/12/2025)
 - Made import non-greedy.
 (10/12/205)
 - Added @huggingface/transforms to start implementing Auto Debugger API.
 (11/12/2025)
+- Updated number matching to allow for a negative to proceed it.
+(12/12/2025)
+- Updated array access to use `Array.prototype.at` to support negative indexing of arrays.
+(12/12/2025)
+- Updated import system to check for a local file.
+To ensure local file import, use a string as the name of the import.
+(12/12/2025)

 # Roadmap
 - Further variable support.